jrichardsz/jrichardsz.github.io/_posts/2023-03-19-the_cheapest_way_to_implement_a_devops_flow_in_aws.md

 layout: post
 title: The cheapest way to implement a devops flow in AWS
 description: ""
-category: integration
+category: devops
-tags: [documentation, uml]
+tags: [aws, webhook, git, docker]
 comments: true
 ---

 <img src="https://user-images.githubusercontent.com/3322836/226238044-0dca953a-6f9a-4e06-96b5-2c984ee6d6bc.png" width=500>

-After having implemented devops in a several cloud platforms like gcp, azure, aws, heroku, buddy.work, huawei, etc with several tools like jenkins, kubernetes, travis, bamboo, gitlab-ci, etc in my mind, there are many ways to implement a devops flows from the scratch to ready to use platforms, from manual to automated and from cheapest to more expensive.
+After having implemented devops in a several cloud platforms like gcp, azure, aws, heroku, buddy.works, huawei, etc with several tools like jenkins, kubernetes, travis, bamboo, gitlab-ci, etc, there are in my mind many ways to implement a devops flows from the scratch to ready to use platforms, from manual to automated and from cheapest to more expensive.

 In this post I will show you how to implement the cheapest devops flow for **startups, pocs, or very limited production environments.**